 All persons who reach eight years of legal ordinary residence in the Cayman Islands are eligible to apply for Permanent Residence.
 Applicants are assessed under a points system which seeks to be as objective and transparent as possible, and those achieving 110 points or more are assured of a grant.
 If you are successful in gaining a Certificate, then annually you must submit a declaration in respect of your job, investments and other factors including the status of your dependants.

-When a person applies for permanent residency he/she must apply for and be granted Permission to Continue Working before any existing work permit expires, otherwise they will have to cease work when their latest permit expires.
-If the applicant’s final work permit has already expired they are not entitled to work whilst awaiting the outcome of their application for permanent residence, until they have a ‘PCW’ stamp in their passport.
+When a person applies for Permanent Residency, he/she must apply for and be granted Permission to Continue Working before any existing work permit expires, otherwise they will have to cease work when their latest permit expires.
+If the applicant’s final work permit has already expired, they are not entitled to work whilst awaiting the outcome of their application for permanent residence, until they have a ‘PCW’ stamp in their passport.
 A ‘PCW’ stamp attracts the same fee as a work permit and must be renewed every six months while the application is pending.
-NB the entire application, along with all relevant documents must be re-submitted each time.
-The Department of Immigration have just changed the rule that required blood work and a police clearance every six months.
+Note: the entire application, along with all relevant documents, must be re-submitted each time.
+However, the Department of Immigration have just changed the rule that required blood work and a police clearance every six months.
 These must now be submitted once a year.

 For foreign nationals not wishing to work in the Cayman Islands but simply wishing to have the right to reside, there are alternative options.
 In particular, one can apply to the Chief Immigration Officer for a Residency Certificate which is valid for 25 years and is renewable.